BaranziniLab/TANDEM/README.md

 ## Instructions

+1. Download "data" folder (~24 GB) from the [box folder](https://ucsf.box.com/s/fnprt4vgdxhefo301lwy0fsz70eujfcr).

+   Unzip the downloaded zip file.

-1. Download "data" folder (~14 GB) from <place holder for google drive link> and copy the downloaded "data" folder to the root path of this repo.
+   Copy the unzipped "data" folder to the root path of this repo.

    Data folder has the following contents: